• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients for lemon loaf cake with text labels
+overhead view of ingredients to make lemon loaf pound cake with text labels

 Ingredients for Glazed Lemon Loaf Cake: Flour, sugar, sour cream, butter, icing sugar, eggs, lemons, baking powder and salt.